PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 **Configuration**

-- `flow_group_id`: Optional, the UUID of a flow group to pause the schedule of.
+- `flow_group_id`: Optional, the UUID of a flow group for which you want to pause the schedule.
 If not provided, this action _must_ be hooked to an event that provides it.